osohq/oso/docs/content/python/getting-started/application/index.md

 hello alice@foo.com
 ```

+### Authorizing a Request
-But we also have a `/whoami` route that returns a short description of
+We have a `/whoami` route that returns a short description of the current user.
-the current user.
-We want to make sure only authenticated users can see
+We want to make sure only authenticated users can see this.
-this.

-We have two different user types here: the `Guest` class and the `User`
+In this example, we have the `Guest` class and the `User` class.
-class.
 The latter corresponds to users who have authenticated.

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/user.py"
                    lines="16-25,52-53" >}}

-We can use [specializer rules](polar-syntax#specialization) to only allow the request
-when the actor is an instance of a `User`:
+We can use [specializer rules](polar-syntax#specialization) to only allow the request when the actor is an instance of a `User`:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.polar"
                    lines="6-7" >}}